Understanding PFAS

 Western’s Water is Safe to Drink

-Testing has confirmed that Western Water’s drinking water does not contain PFAS above state mandated response levels.
+Recent testing has confirmed that Western Water’s drinking water in all areas – Murrieta, Riverside and Rainbow – does not contain PFAS above State-mandated Response Levels.

 Learn more